SURROUNDING AND SIGHTS

-- In Mustjala village there is a shop, post office, Mustjala Anna Church (Lutheran; 1863) and St Elias Church (orthodox; 1873).
+- In Mustjala there are two churces: Mustjala Anna Church (Lutheran; 1863) and Saint Prophet Elias Orthodox Church (1873).
 The first archbishop of Finland's orthodox church, Herman (1878-1961), served as the vicar of Mustjala parish in 1911-1923.

 - Folkloristic open-airplay "Mustjala pulm", Mustjala wedding